danial880/Sahi-Yolov7/README.md

-Note: This repository is an old version of [kadirnar-repository](https://github.com/kadirnar/Yolov7-SAHI)
+Note: This repository is an old and customized version of [kadirnar-repository](https://github.com/kadirnar/Yolov7-SAHI)
 <div align="center">

 <h1>